Transporting Experimental Results with Entropy Balancing: Setting and Preliminaries

 \begin{assumption}[Sampling Positivity] The probability of trial participation, conditioned on the baseline covariates necessary to ensure Assumption \ref{exchange}, is bounded away from zero and one: \end{assumption}

 \begin{assumption}[Strongly Ignorable Treatment Assignment] The potential outcomes among the trial participants are independent of the treatment assignment given $\mathbf{X}_i$: \end{assumption}

-Assumption \ref{sita} is a standard assumption in the potential outcomes literature \citep{rosenbaum_central_1983}.
-This assumption can be further simplified in an RCT to assume since there should be no association between the treatment assignment and the covariates.
+Assumption \ref{sita} is a standard assumption in the potential outcomes literature.\cite{rosenbaum_central_1983} This assumption can be further simplified in an RCT setting to assume since there should be no association between the treatment assignment and the covariates.
 The covariate imbalance that requires amelioration in transportability instead appears between $\mathbf{X}_i$ and $S_i$.

 As noted previously in the Introduction, there are subtle distinctions between generalizability and transportability.
 The main difference occurs with the causal estimand of interest.
-In transportability, the target estimand is $\tau_{\text{PATE}}$.
+In transportability, the target estimand is $\tau_{\text{TATE}}$.
 For generalizability, the causal estimand of interest is $\tau_{\text{ATE}} \equiv \mathbb{E}\left[Y_i(1) - Y_i(0) \right]$.
 This is on account of the trial population being nested within the target population, so the superpopulation and the target population are identical.
 Under our notation, generalizability further assumes that the units $\{i:S_i = 0\}$ are sampled from the target population and the complement of the trial population.
-As a result, we would need to rewrite Assumption \ref{positivity} for generalizability to state We avoid this setup to the problem and instead focus on methods developed for transportability and inference on $\tau_{\text{PATE}}$.
+As a result, we would need to rewrite Assumption \ref{positivity} for generalizability to state We avoid this setup to the problem and instead focus on methods developed for transportability and inference on $\tau_{\text{TATE}}$.

 In addition to Assumptions \ref{exchange}-\ref{sita}, we require the following assumptions to establish the double-robustness property of entropy balancing.
-We also use these assumptions to establish the consistency of some of the other methods we describe in Section \ref{previous} when regression methods are employed.
+We will show that if either assumption is met, then the entropy balancing methods introduced in Section \ref{entropy} will be consistent for the target population average treatment effect.
+We also use these assumptions to establish consistency for some of the other methods we describe in Section \ref{previous} when standard regression methods are employed.
+Note that an underlying requirement implied by these two assumptions is that there is no unnmeasured effect modification present given the known balance functions.
+If an effect modifier is missing, then any estimator we present will likely produce biased estimates of the target population average treatment effect.